OldManUmby/DND.SRD.Wiki/README.md

 **Why Markdown format?** Markdown is a lightweight markup language with plain text formatting syntax created by [John Gruber](https://daringfireball.net).
 It is designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues.

+You can view or search through the material online via the project's official website at: [www.ogl-srd5.com](http://ogl-srd5.com).

 The documents contained herein are edited from scratch into Markdown format for portability and conversion to other formats.
 This is not a basic conversion as you find elsewhere, we have painstakingly converted the original Wizard's SRD PDF to markdown paragraph-by-paragraph.
 Please report any issues you find through this GitHub account.
 Thank you!

 [Download the official SRD v5.1 in PDF format](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)